 Graduate Assistants are paid for ten hours of work per week during the semester.
 Although this can vary, it should never average more than 10 hours per week.
-GAs receive five monthly payroll checks.
-The current monthly rate is $433.50.
+The current monthly rate is $489. ($2,934 for one course)

-Teaching Associates receive six monthly checks per semester taught.
-In 2008-2009, Teaching Associates will earn about $6319 per semester for teaching two composition courses ($3,160 for one course) and will receive fee reimbursement during the semester(s) in which they teach.
+Teaching Associates will earn $534 per month ($3,204 for one course) and will receive fee reimbursement during the semester(s) in which they teach.
 The fee reimbursement or “waiver” covers mandatory campus miscellaneous fees and mandatory state university fees at the California-resident tuition level.
-Those teaching one course will have fees reimbursed at the “graduate 1.0 to 6.0 units” rate; those teaching two courses will have fees waived at the “graduate 6.1 or more units” rate.
-Note that for new employees in Fall, the first payment arrives in November.
-For new spring hires, the first check comes in March.
+Those teaching one course will have fees reimbursed at the “graduate 1.0 to 6.0 units” rate.

-The department's Office Manager oversees all appointment and fee waiver paperwork, office assignments, copier codes, and other administrative matters.
+The Department Analyst oversees all appointment and fee waiver paperwork, office assignments, copier codes, and other administrative matters.
 TAs get a department mailbox and a shared office with a shared phone, desk, and computer.
 They also receive new student identification cards indicating their TA status.